dotnet/docs/docs/core/whats-new/dotnet-9/overview.md

 For more information, see [What's new in the SDK for .NET 9](sdk.md).

-## AI Building Blocks and Fundamentals
+## AI building blocks and fundamentals

 ### Microsoft.Extensions.AI & Microsoft.Extensions.VectorData

-.NET 9 introduces a unified layer of C# abstractions through [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI.Abstractions/) and [Microsoft.Extensions.VectorData](https://www.nuget.org/packages/Microsoft.Extensions.VectorData.Abstractions/).
+.NET 9 introduces a unified layer of C# abstractions through the [Microsoft.Extensions.AI](https://www.nuget.org/packages/Microsoft.Extensions.AI.Abstractions/) and [Microsoft.Extensions.VectorData](https://www.nuget.org/packages/Microsoft.Extensions.VectorData.Abstractions/) packages.
 These abstractions facilitate interaction with AI services, including small and large language models (SLMs and LLMs), embeddings, vector stores, and middleware.

 ### Tokenizers

-The [Microsoft.ML.Tokenizers](https://www.nuget.org/packages/Microsoft.ML.Tokenizers) library provides .NET developer with capabilities for encoding and decoding text to tokens.
-For AI scenarios, this is important to manage context, calculate cost, and pre-process text when working with local models.
+The [Microsoft.ML.Tokenizers](https://www.nuget.org/packages/Microsoft.ML.Tokenizers) library provides .NET developers with capabilities for encoding and decoding text to tokens.
+For AI scenarios, this is important to manage context, calculate cost, and preprocess text when working with local models.

 The latest release introduces significant new capabilities: